DarkKing314/blux/guides/README.md

   Tips and instructions for adding your favorite AI models

 - **Advanced Usage:**
-  Automation, workflows, and power-user tricks
+  Automation, workflows, and power-user features

 - **Troubleshooting:**
   Solutions for common issues, error messages, and platform-specific notes